 concerns the subsystem telematics applications for freight services.
-This subsystem is functional according to
+This subsystem is functional according to therefore does not rely on the notion of new, renewed or upgraded subsystem, as is customary in the case of

-UTP GEN-B.

-Annex II of the Directive 2008/57/EC.
+UTP GEN-B. Annex II of the Directive 2008/57/EC.